 Kurbingui Youth and Family Development

-Kurbingui has an established footprint throughout these regions which began in 2001 providing services to the meet the needs of young people.
-Kurbingui has continued to grow in the number of services delivered to the community in areas such as employment and training, family support, domestic and family violence, alcohol and substance abuse, cultural education and engagement, support targeting successful educational outcomes for families and children and young people from preschool to tertiary, recreation and sports, early years, youth, women and men, cultural group activities, social emotional well-being – suicide prevention, crisis response and treatment and health and nutrition.
+Kurbingui Youth & Family Development is a not-for-profit community service organisation that offers support to around 13,600 Aboriginal and Torres Strait Islander people – approximately seven percent of Queensland’s Aboriginal and Torres Strait Islander population – living in the greater Brisbane, Moreton Bay and South East Bayside regions.
+We have an established footprint throughout these regions which began in 2001 providing services to meet the needs of young people.
+Kurbingui has continued to grow in terms of the service response to the community in delivering programs in areas such as employment and training, family support, domestic and family violence, alcohol and substance abuse, cultural education and engagement, support targeting successful educational outcomes for families and children and young people from preschool to tertiary, recreation and sports, early years, youth, women and men, cultural group activities, and health and nutrition.

 To be successful in the role, you will have: